 GRANT WINNER | HOUSING CONSTRUCTION

-Forterra’s Modular Cross-Laminated Timber prototype (Modular CLT) brings together a coalition of communities of color, tribes, land trusts, architects, engineers and more to re-engineer the affordable housing supply chain.
-Forterra seeks to radically lower the cost of construction, create rural jobs and address the impacts of climate change.
+Forterra’s Forest to Home innovation brings together a coalition of Native communities and communities of color, land trusts, architects, engineers and more to re-engineer the affordable housing supply chain.
+Through modular cross-laminated timber, Forterra seeks to radically lower the cost of construction, create rural jobs and address the impacts of climate change.
 Propelled by community engagement and guided by best practices in sustainability, the coalition is seeking to source 100% of its fiber from responsibly harvested forests.

 Construction innovation in affordable housing has been slow since the 1970s.
 Fossil fuels are burned to manufacture concrete and steel for buildings that few can afford.
 The system is reliant on imports and contributes to emissions and cost escalation.

-Through Modular CLT, Forterra imagines a future forest-to-home continuum where sustainably managed forests absorb our carbon and are harvested responsibly for the production of long-lasting, durable modules.
-Modular CLT can be more cost certain and more scalable than many other technologies available today.
+Through modular cross-laminated timber, Forterra imagines a future forest-to-home continuum where sustainably managed forests absorb our carbon and are harvested responsibly for the production of long-lasting, durable modules.
+Modular cross-laminated timber can be more cost certain and more scalable than many other technologies available today.

 Forterra’s challenge is to convert an older supply chain into a newer one, demonstrating that innovation is in everybody’s best interest.

-Forterra will deploy the Modular CLT prototype initially for two developments that serve communities of color and focus on a community-driven design and ownership process.
+Forest to Home’s two pilot cross-laminated developments will serve communities of color and focus on a community-driven design and ownership process.